B o r r o w e d

 "Were you scared?"

 "Jesse, he say to me, 'I want you to listen good here 'cause I ain't gonna say it but once.
 There ain't but one reason I took you in, and it ain't 'cause I wanted to look at that face of yours.
 No, Ma'am, it sure enough ain't.'
 He say, 'I only married you 'cause I gettin' old and gonna need somebody to take care 'a me when I need it, and that's all you's good for.
 You got nothin' else that interests me.
-No, you sure as hell ain't.
-But if you ever aim to head out on me, you gonna find yourself right down there in that dirt like them other niggers.
-Look at 'em good, 'cause you'll be down there with 'em.
+No, you sure as hell don't.
+But if you ever get it into your head you'd be better off by heading out on me, you gonna find yourself right down there in that dirt like them others.
+Look 'em over good, 'cause you'll be down there with 'em.
 Yep, gonna be digging your way back to me with a pick and shovel.
 And Lord, you know I mean it, woman!
 You be digging your way to where I told you never to stray and then be on your knees thankin' me for takin' you in and all.'"

 "My Lord, Sister!"